tedkotz/cards60/Readme.md

 and are eliminated.

 ### Poker
-In Home games dealer usually rotates with each hand.
+In casual games dealer
+usually rotates with
+each hand.

 #### Hand Ranks
-The Poker hands from High to Low, ties broken with high cards, in the largest set first.
+The Poker hands from High
+to Low, ties broken with
+high cards, in the
+largest set first.

 1. Quintet
 2. Straight and Flush